Let yourself be carried away by the plush and refined atmosphere of this golden place.

 Airelles Château de Versailles promises you a sparkling evening at the Royal Opera to admire this stunning edifice in total privacy.
 It is an exceptional tour, during which you will enjoy a musical performance from your comfortable private box.
-These special seats offering a unique view are exclusively for guests staying at Le Grand Contrôle.
+A privileged seat that can - subject to availability - be dedicated to guests staying at Le Grand Contrôle, for the time of a unique exhibition.

 After the show, join the performers backstage at the Royal Opera, with access reserved especially for you.
 As you drink a toast to this incredible evening, a photographer will capture the moment to help you remember it forever.

 Far away from the crowds, the experience continues.
-Airelles has arranged an exceptional, unique moment – the privilege of a 15-minute private concert, and then a chance to meet the artistes.
+Airelles has arranged an exceptional, unique moment – the privilege of attending a 15-minute private concert in an anteroom adjacent to the Royal Opera - subject to availability - and then a chance to meet the artistes.
 Afterwards, your butler will take you back across the Château gardens to your luxurious room by lamplight.
 It is an idyllic experience from our hotel to share with your family, with nothing left to chance.
 This amazing experience will surely remain lodged in your memory.

 Designed in 1682 for King Louis XIV by Jules Hardouin-Mansart and Vigarani, the Versailles Royal Opera was finally inaugurated in 1770, under Louis XV.
 The ‘Well-loved’ King commissioned the construction from architect Ange-Jacques Gabriel to celebrate his three daughters’ weddings.
 It was inspired by the grand Italian opera houses such as Milan’ Scala, with an oval shape offering exceptional acoustics.